-In the following Dropout & Graduation Rates table, 2009-10 data are most current information available since state certification/release dates for dropout data occur too late for inclusion in this report.
+In the following Dropout & Graduation Rates table, 2011-12 data are most current information available since state certification/release dates for dropout data occur too late for inclusion in this report.
+Beginning with the graduation class of 2010, the California Department of Education developed Cohort Dropout and Cohort Graduate rate formulas, based on CALPADS' (California Longitudinal Pupil Achievement Data System) four-year accumulation of student data, to more accurately determine dropout and graduation rates in California's schools.
+The new calculations take many factors into consideration when identifying actual dropouts/graduates.
+Graduation rates include only graduates that earned their diplomas within a specific four-year period of time; graduation rates do not include students who, for a variety of reasons, took longer than four years to graduate.
 Detailed information about dropout rates and graduation rates can be found on the DataQuest web page at http://dq.cde.ca.gov/dataquest/.

 Dropout and Graduation Rates

 CVISS

-07-08 08-09 09-10
+09-10 10-11 11-12

-Dropout Rate (%) 0.7 35.4 39.2
+Dropout Rate (%) 50.7 48.6 56.9

-Graduation Rate (%) 66.8 62.61 72.03
+Graduation Rate (%) 4.11 6.76 13.8

-CVUHSD
+(CVUHSD

-Dropout Rate (%) 5.8 9.5 8.1
+Dropout Rate (%) 30 22.5 24.1

-Graduation Rate (%) 66.8 62.6 72.0
+Graduation Rate (%) 61.5 65.5 64.7

 CA

-Dropout Rate (%) 4.9 5.7 4.6
+Dropout Rate (%) 16.6 14.4 13.1

-Graduation Rate (%) 80.2 78.6 80.4
+Graduation Rate (%) 74.7 76.3 78.7

 Behavioral and academic intervention strategies provide the support and motivation some students require to earn their diploma.
 Counseling, parent conferences, concurrent enrollment in El Camino College, concurrent enrollment in adult education, and Hawthorne Community Center tutoring are available to assist those students having difficultly with subject area content.
+The Positive Behavior Intervention Support (PBIS) program provides comprehensive curriculum to promote responsible, safe behaviors as well as bully prevention strategies through classroom activities, presentations, hands-on activities, and scripted weekly lessons.

 School staff may collaborate with local law enforcement or conduct parent meetings to discuss unacceptable behavior, relative consequences, and positive solutions for at-risk students.
 Alternative methods of acquiring a diploma are available through the district's adult school for those students who have been unsuccessful in the traditional schools or have exhausted their opportunities to remain at Centinela Valley Independent Study School.

+Students must earn a total of 220 credits and pass the CAHSEE to earn a diploma from Centinela Valley Union High School District.
 The following table illustrates the percentage of students who graduated from Centinela Valley Union High School District having met both CAHSEE exam requirements and district graduation requirements.